 In addition to his trial and motion work, Mr. Prisco also represents physicians and other healthcare providers at deposition, conducts traverse and Mental Hygiene Law Services hearings, participates in mediations and arbitrations, and handles all phases of the litigation process.

 While in law school, he was the articles and notes editor of the St. John’s Law Review.

-Ted Rosenzweig, the President of McAloon & Friedman, joined the firm in 1979 and became partner in 1982.
+Ted Rosenzweig, a Senior Partner of McAloon & Friedman, joined the firm in 1979 and became partner in 1982.
 A noted and distinguished trial litigator, Mr. Rosenzweig has secured multiple defense verdicts in complex and catastrophic injury cases, including those involving infant and adult neurologic injuries, pediatric and adult cardiology and cardiothoracic surgery, paraplegia, and death.
 His superior trial skills are renowned throughout the industry.

 Mr. Rosenzweig oversees and manages cases of significant complexity and value on behalf of the leading hospital and physicians in the New York City metropolitan area.
 He is well known for his meticulous attention to every detail of his cases, his exhaustive knowledge of medicine and the law, and his excellent mentoring of the associates and his fellow partners at McAloon & Friedman.

 Mr. Rosenzweig lectures on medical malpractice litigation and civil trial advocacy with legal organizations, including the Practicing Law Institute, New York State Bar Association, and the National Institute of Trial Advocacy.
 He maintains an AV rating from Martindale-Hubbell, has received the Super Lawyers designation by his peers, and has been listed in Best Lawyers in America for more than 20 years.